Welcome to the 2021-2022 academic year!

 Below are some highlights from the past year and a look at our department now.

-Faculty News: Many of our faculty members get recognition for contributions in their respective research areas through grants, awards, and publication activities in selective venues.
-Here are a few recent highlights:
+Faculty News: Many of our faculty members get recognition for contributions in their respective research areas through grants, awards, and publications activities in selective venues.
+Here are a few recent highlights :

-You can view more of our research projects here.
+- You can view more of our research projects on our website.

-Student Outlook: Across eight academic programs, we currently have approximately 1199 undergraduate students, 349 master’s students, and 84 PhD students.
-We have also established new tracks across our programs to provide specialization opportunities in AI, Data Science, Cybersecurity and Human-Centered Computing.
+Across our nine academic programs, we currently have over 1100 undergraduate students, 356 master’s students, and 88 PhD students.
 Through our curriculum, Information Systems students investigate societal impact, keeping humans in the loop, dealing with real and imminent challenges facing society.
 With the help of our faculty members, students study, design, develop, and evaluate information technologies to address the needs of a broad range of individuals and organizations.

 We hope you become part of the IS department with a welcoming culture of inclusive excellence.
 We look forward to your successful and fruitful learning experiences in the department.
 We hope you are staying safe and technologically connected.